hipponot/zapt/README.md

 ====

 ## Introduction
-Are you a ruby fan that can't stand CHEF?.
+Are you a ruby fan that can't stand CHEF?
 Do you need to configure some servers? or run some complex workflow?
 Zapt is a task based workflow DSL designed to keep it simple and stay out of your way.